-A painkiller addiction treatment program seeks to help individuals manage their abuse of painkillers.
-People become addicts of painkillers for several reasons, but the most common is prolonged use.
+Misuse, abuse, and simply the potency of painkillers can lead to dependency.
+When this occurs, individuals can best heal and recover through a painkiller addiction treatment program offered at Amatus Recovery Centers.
+People become addicted to painkillers for several reasons, but the most common is prolonged use.
 Whether one takes prescribed painkillers or acquires the drugs from over the counter, the body develops a tolerance over time.
 As a result, the person needs to take higher doses to relieve the pain.
-Also, the body systems become accustomed to the particular drugs, increasing the urge to use them even when one is not experiencing any discomfort.
+Also, the body and brain become accustomed to the particular drugs, increasing the urge to use them even when one is not experiencing any discomfort.
 To learn more about our addiction treatment programs, contact the experts at Amatus Recovery Centers today.

-If you feel that you cannot function normally without taking painkillers, even when you feel no pain, this is an indication of addiction.
+If you feel that you cannot function normally without painkillers, even when you feel no pain, this indicates addiction.
 Addiction does not happen spontaneously; it’s a progressive process that develops over time.

 Everybody fears pain, and it’s common to go for the quickest means to get rid of it.
 People justify their excessive intake of painkillers with the desire to alleviate pain.